libxsmm/libxsmm/README.md

 The level 2 and 3 may be supplied by the Intel MKL 11.2 DIRECT CALL feature.
 Beside of the generic interface, one can call a specific kernel e.g., *libxsmm_dmm_4_4_4*.

 Further, the preprocessor symbol *LIBXSMM_MAX_MNK* denotes the largest problem size (M x N x K) that belongs to level (1) and (2), and therefore determines if a matrix-matrix multiplication falls back to level (3) calling the BLAS library linked with LIBXSMM.
 This threshold can be configured using for example:

 ```sh
 make THRESHOLD=$((24 * 24 * 24))
 ```

-and together with the largest specialization (according to the parameter sets *INDICES_M*, *INDICES_N*, and *INDICES_K*), the value of *LIBXSMM_MAX_MNK* is calculated.
+The maximum of the given threshold together with the largest requested specialization (according to *INDICES_M*, *INDICES_N*, and *INDICES_K*) defines the value of *LIBXSMM_MAX_MNK*.